tubaterry/markdown-temp/devnotes.md

 - live-update? what's the perf penalty? can we minimize enough to make it worth it?
 - subsection TOCs for big files if you're a masochist i suppose
 - Option for including "Table of Contents" heading within the TOC tag? that'd be neat.
+- Autodetecting if the headers themselves have links
 - any other markdown-specific stuff that might be handy?
   - is it worth subsuming a bunch of other markdown one-offs?
     - idk but i like the idea of providing a bit more help